Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit

-Now, we consider the circuit qubit alternately interacts with two fermionic modes (denoted $b_{1}$ and $b_{2}$).
-The Hamiltonian is given as

 Choosing the microwave pulse to satisfy $\omega_{z}(t)=\omega_{b_{j}}$ (j=1 or 2), which the qubit frequency is between two operating points, the control qubit is resonantly coupling with one NVEs bosonic mode (turn on the coupling $G_{1}$), meanwhile well off-resonance with the other one ($G_{2}=0$).
 In this case, the transition is given by

 where $|n\rangle$ denotes the Fock state for the collective NVEs spin.
-The system will oscillate between $|e\rangle|n_{1}\rangle|n_{2}\rangle$ and the state $|g\rangle|n_{1}+1\rangle|n_{1}\rangle$ at an angular frequency $g_{1}\sqrt{n_{1}+1}$.
+The system will oscillate between $|e\rangle|n_{1}\rangle|n_{2}\rangle$ and the state $|g\rangle|n_{1}+1\rangle|n_{2}\rangle$ at an angular frequency $G_{1}\sqrt{n_{1}+1}$.
 The dynamics provides a way to realizing various interesting phenomena in this hybrid system.

 To control this system, we modify the time-dependent qubit frequency $\omega_{z}(t)$.
 For instance, changing the frequency and intensity of the shift pulse causes the NVEs and the qubit to be tuned in and out of resonance with each other.
 We can pump photons one at a time into the NVE by repeatedly exciting the detuned qubit from $|g\rangle$ to $|e\rangle$ using a qubit microwave $\pi$-pulse, followed by a controlled-time, on-resonance photon swap.
 The swap spectrum \cite{MarkkuPRL14} between qubit and one NVE in scaled detuning-interaction time plane is shown in Fig. 3.
 The qubit detuning is $\delta=(\omega_{z}(t)-\omega_{b_{1}})/G$.
 Here, we consider the qubit different scaled relaxation rate $\Gamma/G$.
 As a result, the effective coupling between NVEs and the qubit may be turned on and off.
 By performing a sequence of microwave pulses, the transmon qubit alternately resonantly interacts with two NVEs.
 Quanta can be created and transferred between the qubit and the two NVEs.